dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_10_23-can-we-trust-microsoft-with-open-source.md

 Before I start with my actual blog post let me give you a short disclaimer.
 This is **not** an issue of some outspoken or sceptical community members making a fuss out of nothing.
 I know it is easy to see it this way with incomplete information, but trust me on this one, you couldn’t be more wrong if you believed that's the case this time.
 This is a **bigger issue**, an issue internally playing out at Microsoft right now as we speak.
 Many people from Microsoft itself, who have been working really hard to build trust with the OSS community and market .NET as a real viable OSS platform are struggling right now.
 These are your .NET heroes who you probably dearly cherish and these folks are currently unable to publicly speak their minds.
 They struggle and they want YOU to speak for them.
 In fact, they want you to speak out right now and make your voice heard!

 You don’t believe me?
-Don’t take my word for it, but how to you explain this to me?
+Don’t take my word for it, but how do you explain this to me?

 [![Tweet 1](https://cdn.dusted.codes/images/blog-posts/2021-10-23/tweet-1.png)](https://twitter.com/shanselman/status/1451376901579182082)
 ￼